newmarkben/Portfolio/README.md

 # Portfolio

 ### Overview
 This repository contains SQL scripts, queries, and Python code created during the Data Analytics Bootcamp at CareerFoundry.
-These projects cover a wide range of SQL and Python topics, including data manipulation, querying, joins, aggregation, optimization techniques, and data visualization.
+These projects cover various SQL and Python topics, including data manipulation, querying, joins, aggregation, optimization techniques, and data visualization.
 The exercises and real-world case studies demonstrate the core skills developed throughout the program, with the goal of analyzing and deriving insights from structured data.

 ### Answer to Practice Interview Questions:
 - https://vimeo.com/1014067805?share=copy#t=0